akhan7/fss16groupG/read/2/README.md

 * **ii3.
 Recall rate**: Recall rate is defined as the ratio of number of duplicate reports whose masters are successfully detected to the total number of duplicate reports for testing the retrieval process.
 In other words it gives the percentage of duplicates whose masters are successfully retreived in the list.

 * **ii4.
-Feature Engineering** - Feature engineering is a process of using domain knowledge of the data to create, extract features that makes machine learning algorithm work.
+Feature Engineering**: Feature engineering is a process of using domain knowledge of the data to create, extract features that makes machine learning algorithm work.

 # Notes:
 * **iii1.
-Motivational Statements:**
+Motivational Statements**:
-Among several automated detection approaches, text-based information retrieval (IR) approaches have been shown to outperform others in term of both accuracy and time efficiency.
-However, those IR-based approaches do not detect well the duplicate reports on the same technical issues written in different descriptive terms.
+Previous approaches that are used to find duplicate bugs were based on similarity score of vector space representation.
+There is still much room for improvement in terms of accuracy of duplicate detection process.
+In this paper discriminative models for information retrieval are built to detect duplicate bug reports more accurately which the authors claim would improve duplicate bug detection accuracy by 43%

 * **iii2.
-Data:**
+Data**:
 Data (bug reports) have been taken from three popular open source projects - Eclipse (IDE), Firefox (Web browser) and OpenOffice (Office Suite).
 These sources were chosen because they were large software projects with big bug repositories and they were all written in different languages so that a generalised result can be found.